-ANSWER If Ann is considering letting her cousin first disclose this to her manager and await Gallagher's decision as to whether or not the Company will pursue the opportunity.
+ANSWER If Ann is considering letting her cousin know about the opportunity, she should first disclose this to her manager and await Gallagher's decision as to whether or not the Company will pursue the opportunity.
 She may let her cousin know about the opportunity only if she confirms that Gallagher is not interested in pursuing it.